yahoowind/DrewLive/README.md

 ━━━━━━━━━━━━━━━━━━

 🗓️ EPG Info
 Stay synced with live guide data for your players.
-Pick the one that fits your needs:

 🔗 Merged EPG (Full Source)
 ✔️ Full EPG data from all sources